scholz-lab/GlowTracker/docs/build_your_own.md

 6. [Install the software](#install-software)

 ### Tools
 You should have a metric Thorlabs Balldriver & Hex Key Kits, and an SM1 spanner wrench handy.
-A tiny flat head screwriver is useful for adjusting the camera orientation.
+A tiny flat-head screwriver is useful for adjusting the camera orientation.

 ## Stage and base <a name="stage-base"></a>
 <table class="equal-column-table">